Canon 300D vs Nikon D50

 The physical size and weight of the Canon 300D and the Nikon D50 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 300D – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D50 is somewhat smaller (3 percent) than the Canon 300D.
 Moreover, the D50 is slightly lighter (4 percent) than the 300D.
 In this context, it is worth noting that neither the 300D nor the D50 are weather-sealed.